burkfers/qmk_userspace_features/maccel/readme.md

     - If using keycodes: Change the shim in `process_record_user` to call a fourth keycode
 - If using via: Clear EEPROM and use a new via json.
 Do NOT load a previous via backup without adjusting the maccel values to the new format!

+If you set GROWTH_RATE to your previous value of `STEEPNESS` and keep `TAKEOFF` at a high value (eg. `10`), the behavior will be similar to previous versions.

 ## Release history
 - 2024 March 1 - Release of new four-parameter acceleration curve
 - 2024 February 23 - New four-parameter acceleration curve and improved documentation